5 Impressionist Gossips Which Will Make You Feel They Staged a Soap Opera

 In 1881 Caillebotte was tired of the constant conflicts with the other members of the group and withdrew.
 He acquired a property at Petit-Gennevilliers on the banks of the Seine near Argenteuil, and moved there permanently with his brother Martial in 1888.
 His career slowed dramatically in the early 1890s when he stopped making large canvases.
 At the age of 34 he devoted himself to gardening and to building and racing yachts, and spent much time with Martial and his friend Auguste Renoir.
 He died at age 45 and for years he was forgotten as an artist and art history remembered him mostly as a collector and wealthy supporter of the Impressionists.

 This is a gossip which doesn’t regard only the Impressionists – but it is a good one to.
-You probably recognize Dr. Paul Gachet – yes, the one who you may know from Van Gogh‘s life.
-Gachet was homeopathic doctor and artist with whom van Gogh resided following a spell in an asylum at Saint-Rémy-de-Provence.
-He took care of Van Gogh during the final months of his life.
+You probably recognize Dr. Paul Gachet – yes, the one who you may know from Van Gogh‘s work.
+Gachet was homeopathic doctor and artist with whom Van Gogh resided following a spell in an asylum at Saint-Rémy-de-Provence.
+He took care of Vincent during the final months of his life.
 And he also helped with giving birth of the second Monet’s and Camille’s son, Jean.
 He was also a friend of Renoir, Pissarro and Cézanne.